 Dr. Gholnecsar (Gholdy) Muhammad is a leader who strives to shape the national conversation for educating youth that have been underserved.
 Currently an associate professor of Language and Literacy at Georgia State University, she serves as the director of the Urban Literacy Collaborative and Clinic.
 Her career also includes having served as a school district curriculum director responsible for K-12 literacy instruction, assessments, and professional development, and as a reading, language arts, and social studies middle school teacher.

 Having received her PhD in Literacy, Language and Culture at the University of Illinois at Chicago, her research interests are situated in the historical foundations of literacy development and the writing practices among Black communities.

-Additionally, she works with teachers and young people across the United States and South Africa in best practices in equity, anti-racism and culturally and historically responsive instruction.
-She served as a literacy coach and school board president.
-She has received numerous national awards and is the author of the best-selling book, Cultivating Genius: An Equity Model for Culturally and Historically Responsive Literacy.
+Additionally, she works with teachers and young people across the United States and South Africa in best practices in culturally responsive instruction.
+She served as a school board president and continues to work collaboratively with local schools across communities in the Atlanta area.

-Contact us to learn more about the Historically Responsive Literacy Framework and practical approaches to cultivate the genius and joy in students and teachers.
+Contact us to learn more about the Historically Responsive Literacy Framework and practical approaches to cultivate the genius in students and teachers.